 As you drill down in this dynamic field of the property investment business, you need to know the significant differences that exist between direct and indirect (also can be known as REITs) real estate investment.
 This will play a crucial role in deciding as it impacts mostly on risk, returns, and diversification of Direct or Indirect Real Estate Investment.

 Direct Real Estate Investment

 Direct real estate investment means buying a specific property at a stake.
 In other terms, it means acquiring ownership in a particular entity.
-It involves having a substantial interest in an asset either it is an apartment, shopping mall, or an office building.
-It can be held either as a residential or commercial purpose.
+It involves having a substantial interest in an asset either it is an apartment, shopping mall, or office building.
+It can be held either for a residential or commercial purpose.
 You can have two choices of doing direct investment in real estate:

 - You can directly buy a real estate property of your choice i.e., residential or commercial.

 - You directly invest in a property through partnership firms.

 This business allows investors to make money through rental income investment.
 You can also earn money through the profits generated from any business activity carried in a particular field.
 It even allows you to make money on the appreciation of the assets held.
 As the price increases over time, resulting in a considerable amount of return on the assets.

 - One of the major advantages of investing in real estate is that it will increase the potential to generate positive cash flow.
 Such types of physical properties add regular cash flow to your pocket.

 - The second advantage of such investment is appreciation.
 As you must know the common phenomenon prevailing in the market i.e. price fluctuation.
 It’s just like the stock market wherein second prices might be high or low.
 Depending on the period of holding, property prices may increase over time.
 And, this will add a strong value to your property.
 You can use your rental investment property for sale at much higher prices.